Striking Vipers: Analysis

 Critics found that Danny and Karl's sexual activity gave them what they were lacking in their real lives.
 According to Bojalad, Danny and Karl's younger selves have a "classic and recognizable college student dynamic".
 Ahr wrote that the "sudden" time skip creates an "atmosphere of disillusionment", with a "contrast between the party atmosphere of the intro and the mundane backyard barbecue".
+Shelli Nicole of Architectural Digest commented that the game juxtaposes the monotony of their homes' interior design—simple, realistic suburban settings.
 While Danny lives an "idyllic suburban life", as Stubbs put it, Vorel and Vulture's Charles Bramesco said he has a mid-life ennui.
 His sex with Theo is for conception, not enjoyment.
 In contrast, Stubbs called Karl a "rich executive living the bachelor dream"; he fits the trope of a "ladies' man" and dates younger women.
 Bojalad believed that Danny and Karl each wanted what the other person had: Karl's freedom or Danny's security.
 Mellor wrote that Danny gets "energy, abs, joint mobility" and "virility" when playing Lance, which he has been deprived of through ageing and parenthood.
 Additionally, she wrote that Theo has a "need for excitement in the desert of adult responsibility".

 Some critics noted foreshadowing in the initial scenes, eleven years before the main story.
 Bojalad and Ahr both commented that Theo is aroused by Danny treating her like a stranger, a sign of her later desires to meet strangers at a bar.
 Reynolds interpreted that the roleplay "sets up this idea that the desire to be someone a little different is a completely human thing".
 Additionally, Karl's mock-humping of Danny while playing Striking Vipers was seen by Bramesco to indicate homoerotic tension.
 Ahr stated that early on, Theo tells Danny he should talk "more openly and frequently" to Karl, and communication between them is a central tension in the episode.
 The episode also makes reference to other Black Mirror instalments: it shows products made by SaitoGemu, of "Playtest", and TCKR, of "San Junipero"; and Karl's pinball machine has different gameplay modes that can be seen to reference locations from past episodes.